 It’s a great read if you know of anyone who has cancer or a cancer victim’s caregiver.
-She has a great Christian insight as to what questions to ask, answers to questions, gifts for the cancer person, and also for the caregivers, a lot of thoughtful ideas to help you get through each day.
+She has a great Christian insight into what questions to ask, answers to questions, gifts for the cancer person and caregivers, a lot of thoughtful ideas to help you get through each day.
 It brought me some peace of mind.”

 More Reasons to Buy Facing Cancer as a Friend…

 “Facing Cancer as a Friend is one of the most practical and helpful guides for walking beside someone facing cancer that I have read.
 As someone who has several friends that have recently faced this horrendous disease, I frequently read blog articles detailing “How to help” or “What not to say” or, more importantly, “What TO say to someone facing cancer.”
 I love that this book takes all of those articles I’ve read (along with a whole lot more information!!) and puts them all in one place for easy reference and ideas.

 In addition, Heather had many new ideas that I had not seen before which allow me many additional ways to bless someone facing a serious illness.
 What I especially appreciate is her emphasizing that ALL help is appreciated – and her encouragement for the reader to use his/her particular favorites and gifts to help out.

 “This book is jam-packed with practical advice for anyone who has a friend with cancer.
 Heather tells you from personal experience: what to say or not to say, how to help, handle visits and phone calls, practical gift-giving ideas, and much more.
 And if there’s anything you’re still wondering about, she invites you to send questions directly to her via e-mail.
 This book is a must-read for anyone who has a friend with cancer.”